ricEsco/DRS_analysis/README.md

 10. Would you like to click through the histograms as they are being generated? (yes or no)
     - Answering "yes" will generate a histogram then waint until the user double-clicks on the plot before generating the next histogram.
     - Answering "no" will generate all the histograms consecutively.

-The remaining questions are Channel info that was specified by the user in the DRS application during the setup of the experiment.
+The remaining questions are Channel information that was specified by the user in the DRS application during the setup of the experiment.

 11. Does Ch.1 have data? (yes or no)
     - Was there an input connected to Ch.1 during the experiment?